Confused by AWS Storage Options? S3, EBS, EFS Explained

 Join the DZone community and get the full member experience.Join For Free

 Specifically in the storage arena, AWS provides three popular services — S3, Elastic Block Store (EBS), and Elastic File System (EFS) — which work quite differently and offer different levels of performance, cost, availability, and scalability.
 We'll discuss the use cases of these storage options, and compare their performance, cost, and accessibility to stored data.
+But before diving in, you can also try out this free AWS storage skills assessment to see how your "IQ" stacks up against your peers.

 AWS Storage Options: A Primer